 Treatment Options...

-Patients can also choose more standard surgical procedures performed by Urologists, such as the TURP (Transurethral Resection of Prostate).
-A TURP involves placement of a rigid metallic scope through the penis and up into the prostate gland, where a cauterization device is then used to scrape out the problematic prostate gland tissue.
-This procedure is effective and is the current standard of surgical therapy.
-However there can be a long recovery time afterwards, and side effects may include bleeding, pain, or problems with sexual function or bladder control. |
+Patients can also have a surgical procedure performed by a Urologist, such as TURP (Transurethral Resection of Prostate) or HoLEP (Holmium Laser Enucleation of Prostate).
+These involve placement of a rigid metallic scope through the penis and up into the prostate gland while a patient is under general anesthesia.
+A device is then used to shave out the problematic prostate gland tissue.
+These procedures are the current standard of therapy because they deliver unparalleled improvements in urine flow.
+However there can be a long recovery time afterwards, and side effects may include bleeding, pain, or problems with erections or bladder control.
+Surgical removal of the prostate (prostatectomy) is yet another more invasive option which can be considered sometimes. |

 PROSTATIC ARTERY EMBOLIZATION...